Marcel Ritzmaier

-Marcel Ritzmaier (born 22 April 1993) is an Austrian professional footballer who plays as a midfielder or left-back for SV Sandhausen.
+Marcel Ritzmaier (born 22 April 1993) is an Austrian professional footballer who plays as a midfielder or left-back for SKN St. Pölten.

 Club career

 Early career

 Born in Judenburg, Styria, Ritzmaier started playing football in December 1997 with the youth side of TuS Spielberg before joining SV Lobmingtal in September 1999.
 In January 2004, after three and a half years in the SV Lobmingtal youth teams, he moved to FC Judenburg.

 Having become one of the key players of FC Judenburg, Ritzmaier was scouted by SK Austria Kärnten in July 2006.
 He played two and a half years in the Austria Kärnten youth system and was promoted to the reserve team in January 2009.
 In July 2009, he became part of Austrian Bundesliga team squad and made his debut on 2 August 2009 against Rapid Wien, making his only appearances for the club.

 PSV

 In February 2010, Dutch Eredivisie club PSV Eindhoven signed the Austrian teenage midfielder from Austria Kärnten on a contract running until 30 June 2012 and was immediately assigned to the second team, Jong PSV.
 The move materialised after he had been invited to the club's training camp three months prior to the move.

 In January 2011, Ritzmaier was called up to the first team for the club's training camp.
 Six months later, he signed a two-year contract extension.
 Ritzmaier made his PSV debut, coming on as a 74th-minute substitute, in a 3–0 win over FC Lisse in the third round of the KNVB Cup.
 On 30 November 2011, he made his UEFA Europa League debut, coming on as a 77th-minute substitute in a 3–0 win over Legia Warsaw to qualify for the knockout stage.
 Ritzmaier then started the whole game, in a central midfield position, winning 2–1 over Rapid București on 16 December 2011.
 By the end of the 2011–12 season, he had made three appearances in all competitions.

 At the start of the 2012–13 season, Ritzmaier played in both legs of the Europa League play–off round against Montenegrin club Zeta, as PSV won 14–0 on aggregate to send them through to the group stage.
 Having spent the first five league matches on the substitute bench, he made his league debut for the club, playing the entire game in a 3–0 win over Feyenoord on 23 September 2012.
 Ritzmaier made four more appearances for the side in the first team before suffering a shoulder injury that kept him out for several months.
 Despite recovering from his injury, his first team opportunities continued to be limited and he was considered to be loaned out by PSV, but this never happened.
 He made his next first team appearance on 12 May 2013, his first in seven months, in a 3–1 loss against Twente.
 By the end of the 2012–13 season, Ritzmaier had made eight appearances in all competitions.